sagemath/trac_to_gh/Issue 6546.md

 Keywords: plot graph edge width thickness

 There is an option for specifying the thickness/width of an edge in a graph ("thickness").
-For a graph `G`
+For a graph `G`,

 `G.plot(thickness=10)`